Laundry Room Mould Prevention Guidelines

-- Maintaining the washer – The machine should be kept as dry as possible and with the lid open when not in use.
-Also, property owners should check for leaks coming from hoses connected to the washer and ensure that connections are properly attached.
-If the washer overflows, check out how to handle washing machine overflows.
+- Maintaining the washer — The machine should be as dry as possible and with the lid open when not in use.
+Also, property owners should check for leaks coming from the washer hoses and ensure they are properly attached.
+If the washer overflows, here’s how to handle washing machine overflows.

 - Maintaining the dryer — Lint should be removed frequently to allow moisture to escape through the vent unobstructed.
 Removing lint also helps prevent the risk of dryer fires.
 In addition, the dryer ventilation must be properly directed to the outside.

 - Cleaning appliances regularly — The washer, dryer, and other machines also need regular cleaning.
 Homeowners should, therefore, follow the cleaning instructions in the manufacturer’s guide, and also not allow moisture, debris, and grime build up on the appliances.